wuboy0307/out-of-placebook/docs/README.md

   * Automatic redirection to the login/signup page occurs when not logged in.

 ###Real-Time Fetching of Activities
-* Use of WebSockets via Pusher to enable real-time updates of new posts and editing/deletion of posts, without having to refresh the page.
+* Use of WebSockets via Pusher to enable real-time updates of new posts and updates, without having to refresh the page.

 ![alt-text]( "Real-time post updates")